 Skip Security Lines

-For anyone traveling with pain, waiting in security lines can be an excruciating experience.
-The most common concern we get at CORA is patients who are worried about standing still, then walking.
-But there are options here too.
+A common concern we hear at CORA is patients who are worried about standing still, then walking.
 Consider getting TSA PreCheck or a Global Entry membership.
-Both options expedite the security screening portion of air travel considerably, and both are part of the Trusted Traveler program.
-Use the Department of Homeland Security’s interactive Trusted Traveler Tool to find the program that works best for you and your travel mates.
+Both options expedite the security screening portion of air travel considerably.
+Use the Department of Homeland Security’s interactive Trusted Traveler Tool to find the program that fits your needs.

 Waiting for Your Flight